beckphoem/English-Grammar-In-Use-Raymond-Murphy/Unit 63 - There's no point in -ing, it's worth -ing etc.md

 1. I waste a lot of time `doing` nothing.

-2. How much time do you spend `---` to and from work every day?
+2. How much time do you spend `going` to and from work every day?

-3. Karen is going on holiday tomorrow, so shes's busy `---` her things ready.
+3. Karen is going on holiday tomorrow, so shes's busy `getting` her things ready.

-4. I waste too much time `---` TV.
+4. I waste too much time `watching` TV.

 5. There was a beautiful view from the hill.
-It was worth `---` to the top.
+It was worth `climbing` to the top.

 6. We need to stay calm.
-There's no point in `---` angry.
+There's no point in `getting` angry.

 7. Amy is learning to play the guitar.
-She spends a lot of time `---`.
+She spends a lot of time `practising`.

 8. Gary is enjoying his new job.
-He's busy `---` on a new project.
+He's busy `working` on a new project.

-9. I decided it wasn't worth `---` for the job.
+9. I decided it wasn't worth `applying` for the job.
 I had no chance of getting it.

-10. It's no good `---` to escape.
+10. It's no good `trying` to escape.
 You won't be able to get out of here.

 # 63.5 Complete these sentences.
 Choose from the following and put the verb in the correct form.